-Preliminary numbers are subject to change
+\Preliminary numbers are subject to change

-Safety is MoDOT's number one priority.
-Whether resident, visitor to the state, or highway worker, the ultimate goal is to assure that everyone returns home safely.
+Safety is MoDOT's No. 1 priority.
+Whether resident, visitor to the state, or highway worker, the ultimate goal is ensuring everyone returns home safely.

 MoDOT supports zero fatalities by 2030 as part of the strategic highway safety plan, Show Me Zero, designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.